 What to do there: There are a number of amazing exhibitions in this gallery that must be on your Dublin itinerary.
 The Yeats Museum, Italian Painters and the Baroque Room are especially popular and contain some incredible artwork.
 And if you have time, check out the Irish art rooms and the Shaw room.
 When you’re done at the museum, there’s also a great café attached that serves food that’s popular amongst tourists and locals alike.

-What to do there: You’ll need to put aside most of a day to explore this area.
+What to do there: You’ll need to put aside most of a day to explore the Grafton Street area.
 Go shopping for souvenirs, enjoy the friendly atmosphere, and listen to some great free music.
 When you’re ready for some food, stop by Bewley’s Oriental Café, one of the most popular points of interest in Dublin and an institution since 1927.

 Get insured for your trip to Dublin!

-Final Thoughts on the Coolest Places to Visit in Dublin
+FAQ on the Best Places to Visit in Dublin